1 min read0%

 The Role of Dopamine and Norepinephrine

-The Four Pillars of Trainable Attention
+The Four Components of Trainable Attention

 Practical Protocol: Building a Deep Focus Practice